-Controversially, with the launch of the PlayStation 4, PlayStation Plus membership became a requirement for multiplayer online gaming, in the same way as Gold membership was require for gaming on Xbox Live.
+Controversially, with the launch of the PlayStation 4, PlayStation Plus membership became a requirement for multiplayer online gaming, in the same way as Gold membership required for gaming on Xbox Live.
 This means that if you have a PlayStation 4, you have to have PlayStation Plus to play with or against your friends online.
-However, online gaming is remains free on PS3 and PS Vita.
+However, online gaming remains free on PS3 and PS Vita.

 The big benefit of PlayStation Plus is the monthly selection of free games.
 Every month across the three Sony platforms, PlayStation Plus members receive several free games for their system.
 So if you own a PlayStation 4, PlayStation 3 and a Vita, you could feasibly get 9 free games (the number can vary).

 There is no minimum broadband speed requirement for PlayStation Plus, but as one of the features is free games it’s best to have a broadband connection over 4mbps so the games don’t take forever to download.
 You’ll also need a 2-4mbps connection to make use of features like Share Play, which lets you hand over control of one of your games to a friend if you happen to get stuck.